 The molten material also may absorb oxygen while in the liquid state.
-As the oxygen content of the melt increases, the temperature must increase for the material to remain molten, or a $(U,Zr)O_2$ solid solution forms.
-Oxidation of the melt will result in a single-phase $(U,Zr)O_2$ solid solution.
+As the oxygen content of the melt increases, the temperature must increase for the material to remain molten, or a $(U,Zr)O_2$ solid will precipitate out.
+Complete oxidation of the melt at temperatures below 2800 K will result in a single-phase $(U,Zr)O_2$ solid solution.
 This material will no longer have the appearance of having been molten.
 Elongated grains will tend to form along the oxygen concentration and temperature gradients, and the material will generally contain few pores and be dense in appearance.